Get all your Q's answered about LITPro here... Have a question you don't see answered here? We'd love to know about it!

 Yes.
 You will need a drone (or a friend with one), and permission to fly at your track.
 Once you have those two things, the steps are pretty simple, and once you have the hang of it, creating an HD Track Map at a typical MX style track can take around 20 minutes total (not counting upload and server process time).
 See these HD Track Map Instructions here

-No. LIVE Timing requires at least an OK connection to start the stream and set the track configuration.
+No. LIVE Timing requires at least an OK connection to start and stop the LIVE timing stream.
 Once the stream is started, it survives going out of range, going inside tunnels, etc quite well.
 Just make sure you are back to an area with good connectivity when finishing the session.

-Yes, your iPhone that will be running LITPro LIVE works pretty hard, and will drain your battery a little quicker when live tracking is on.
+Yes, your iPhone or Apple Watch that will be running LITPro LIVE works pretty hard, and will drain your battery a little quicker when live tracking is on.
 You should make sure everything is charged up before starting a session.
-Assuming you start with a full charge, and your iPhone battery is not damaged, LITPro live should be able to track for 8+ hours no problem.
+Assuming you start with a full charge, and your iPhone/Watch battery is not damaged, LITPro live should be able to track for 4+ hours no problem.

 Yes, when you run LITPro LIVE it is constantly syncing data, so your mechanic or trainer can typically have everything synced into the MX app before you are even back to the pit area.